wagtail/wagtail/docs/reference/pages/model_recipes.rst

 Have redirects created automatically when changing page slug
 ------------------------------------------------------------

 You may want redirects created automatically when a url gets changed in the admin so as to avoid broken links.
-You can add something like the following block to `/models/wagtail_hooks.py`.
+You can add something like the following block to a ``wagtail_hooks.py`` within one of your project's apps.

 .. code-block:: python